OttoMeister/Win-KVM-Qemu-Linux/README.md

 ```

 ### Kiosk Mode
-The -snapshot option is particularly useful in a kiosk mode scenario where you want the VM to return to a clean state after each session, ensuring that no user changes are permanent.
+The -snapshot option is particularly useful in a kiosk mode scenario where you want the VM to return to a clean state after each session, ensuring that no user changes are permanent. <br>
+Untested: Use in QEMU Monitor "commit virtio0"- commit changes to the disk images (if -snapshot is used) or backing files.
+Use "info block" to show info of one block device or all block devices.
 ```
 -snapshot
 ```